michaelbui99/compiler-construction/semantics.md

 -   `len` can be used on integers, booleans and arrays. `len` will return the amount of elements in the array and returns 1 for integers and booleans.
 -   Expressions evaluated in `for` and `iff` statements has to return a boolean.

--   `get` delcarations will assign an array of integers to the specified name of the declaration.
-Each integer in the array represents the ASCII representation of a character.
+-   `get` assigns a new value to the variable.
+It reads string is the variable is of type string, it reads integer if the variable is of type integer.
+It is not possible to read into an array.